5 Signs That Your Dog Suffers from Anxiety

 - Cognitive dysfunction syndrome (CDS)

-Some dogs also develop a very specific type of anxiety known as separation anxiety.
-This means they become more anxious in certain environments or when you are about to leave them.
+Some dogs also develop a particular type of separation anxiety.
+This means they become more anxious in specific environments or when you are about to leave them.

 Fortunately, dogs tend to express their anxiety quite clearly.
-This means there are certain obvious symptoms of anxiety in dogs.
+This means there are specific apparent symptoms of anxiety in dogs.

 Want to know how to tell if your dog has anxiety?
-Let’s take a look at five common signs of anxiety in dogs to look out for.
+Look at five common signs of stress in dogs to look out for.

 Often when dogs (or humans for that matter!) feel anxious they find it very hard to settle.
-This means their behavior will become more restless than normal.
+This means their behavior will become more restless than usual.

 You may notice that your dog struggles to stay still and paces around more.
-They may also bark more than normal without any obvious reason.
+They may also bark more than usual without any apparent reason.

 Of course, restlessness can also be a sign that they need exercise.
-If they are still showing these signs after a walk or run in the backyard then they may be anxious.
+They may be anxious if they are still showing these signs after a walk or run in the backyard.

 2. Inability to Follow Routine